 · Employment and education/training status including employment and/or class schedule must be verified.
 See Chapter 7.27 (Schedule verification – Employment and education).

-· School schedule for every child who needs child care and attends school must be verified if there is a change in the schedule or the school attended.
-See Chapter 7.30 (Schedule verification – Child’s school schedule).
+· School schedule for every child who needs child care and attends school must be provided if there is a change in the schedule or the school attended.
+See Chapter 7.30 (Schedule information – Child’s school schedule).

 Minnesota Rules 3400.0040